FRITZ!Box 5490 Service - Knowledge Base

 3 File format is not supported

-Media files come in many different file formats (such as audio, video and container format), not all of which are supported by the FRITZ!Box Media Server.
-You will find an overview of the file formats supported by the Media Server in this guide.
+Media files come in many different file formats, not all of which are supported by the FRITZ!Box Media Server.
+This guide contains an overview of the file formats supported by the media server.

 Playback devices or software do not display media files if the FRITZ!Box Media Server does not support their file formats.